SanderJBouwman/shiniertreecheckbox/readme.md

 devtools::install_github("SanderJBouwman/shiniertreecheckbox")
 ```
 ### Requirements
-This package needs the Bootstrap library.
-You can load this using [bslib](https://CRAN.R-project.org/package=bslib) or load it using a CDN.
+This package relies on the Bootstrap library.
+You can load it using [bslib](https://CRAN.R-project.org/package=bslib) or include it via a CDN.

 ## Usage
+Here's a basic example of how to use ShinierTreeCheckbox in your Shiny app:
 ```R
 # Load the package
 library(shiniertreecheckbox)